Forward selection and post-selection inference in factorial designs: Post-selection inference under inconsistent selection

-where $v^{2}_{\textsc{ro}} = \overline{\bsf}^{\star\top} V_\hY \overline{\bsf}^\star$.
-Further assume $\|\overline{\bsf}^\star\|_\infty = O(Q^{-1})$.
+where $v^{2}_{\textsc{ro}} = \overline{ f}^{\star\top} V_\hY \overline{ f}^\star$.
+Further assume $\|\overline{ f}^\star\|_\infty = O(Q^{-1})$.
 The variance estimator $\hv_{\textsc{ro}}^2$ is conservative in the sense that:

-where $v_{\textsc{ro},\mathrm{lim}}^2 = \overline{\bsf}^{\star\top} D_\hY \overline{\bsf}^\star$ is the limiting value of $\hv_{\textsc{ro}}^2$. \end{theorem}
+where $v_{\textsc{ro},\mathrm{lim}}^2 = \overline{ f}^{\star\top} D_\hY \overline{ f}^\star$ is the limiting value of $\hv_{\textsc{ro}}^2$. \end{theorem}

-We comment that there is an additional technical requirement in Theorem \ref{thm:strategy-II} for over-selection: we assume $|\overline{\bbM}^\star|/N \to 0$.
-This equation mainly serves as a sufficient condition for CLT.
-The reason is that we need to control the size of the target model $\overline{\bbM}^\star$ compared to the sample size $N$ in order to infer a general causal parameter.
+There is an additional technical requirement in Theorem \ref{thm:strategy-II} for over-selection: $|\overline{\bbM}^\star|/N \to 0$, which is a sufficient condition for the central limit theorem.
+The reason is that we need to control the size of the target model $\overline{\bbM}^\star$ compared with the sample size $N$ to infer a general causal parameter.

 When analyzing Strategies \ref{str:exclude-all} and \ref{str:select-by-heredity}, Algorithm \ref{alg:forward-ms} recovers a targeted model with high probability.
-Both strategies have advantages and disadvantages.
-Under-selection reflects a bias-variance trade-off: it can induce more bias for certain weighting vectors, but the constructed estimator typically enjoys smaller variance.
-Over-selection can reduce bias for estimation, but may not be feasible if there are too many lower-order terms which can result in many redundant terms in the selected model.
-In practice, if higher-order interactions are not crucial, Strategy \ref{str:exclude-all} should be applied.
-If high-order interactions are of interest and hard to select, one could pursue Strategy \ref{str:select-by-heredity} as a practically useful and interpretable solution.

-\begin{remark} Under the eigenvector condition that $ V_\hY $ has eigenvector $G$, we can prove $v^2_{\textsc{ru}} \le v^2_{\textsc{ro}}$.
+Both strategies have advantages and disadvantages: \begin{itemize} \item \textit{Estimation bias.} Under-selection can induce more bias for certain weighting vectors (quantified by Equation \eqref{eqn:bias}) while over-selection helps reduce or remove the bias. \item \textit{Variance.} The constructed estimator typically enjoys a smaller variance with under-selection compared with over-selection.
+To understand this trade-off quantitatively, if we consider the homoskedasticity condition that $V_\hY$ equals $\sigma^2 I_Q$ for some $\sigma > 0$, we can prove $v^2_{\textsc{ru}} \le v^2_{\textsc{ro}}$.
 Therefore, in this case, by excluding higher-order terms and pursuing under-selection, we can obtain an equal or smaller asymptotic variance compared with over-selection.
-In general, due to heteroskedasticity, the order of $v^2_{\textsc{ru}}$ and $v^2_{\textsc{ro}}$ depends on the choice of target weighing vector $\bsf$.
-Here we take a sparse $\bsf = \bse_1 = (1,0,\dots,0)^\top$ as an example.
+In general, due to heteroskedasticity, the order of $v^2_{\textsc{ru}}$ and $v^2_{\textsc{ro}}$ depends on the choice of target weighing vector $ f$.
+Here we take a sparse $ f = \bse_1 = (1,0,\dots,0)^\top$ as an example.
 We can show that